obsidianmd/obsidian-help/en/Obsidian Sync/Sync limitations.md

 By default your Obsidian notes, images, and your [[Configuration folder]] are synced.

-You can add additional syncing options of PDF's, audio files, video files, and other files when you [[Sync settings and file selection]].
+You can add additional syncing options of PDF's, audio files, video files, and other files when you [[Sync settings and selective syncing]].

 ### How much storage do I have?